rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 ## Skip nested polygon calculation

 Use `--skip-nested` to bypass the calculation of nested admin polygons.

-The default is to run the nested polygon calculation.
-This can take considerable time on larger regions or may be otherwise unwanted.
+The nested polygon process can take considerable time on larger regions or may be otherwise unwanted.

+## Skip data export

+By default the `.sql` file is created with `pg_dump` for easy loading into one or more Postgres databases.
+If this file is not needed use `--skip-dump`.
+This saves time and reduces disk space consumed by the process.

 ## Configure Postgres in Docker